 Qantas has several different lines, including Qantas, QantasLink and Jetstar, each serving a different sect of the market.
 As of the time of this writing, they have a total of 246 aircraft in their fleet.
 Their line-up includes Boeing aircraft including 747, 767, 737 and 717 models, Airbus aircraft including the A380 A330 and A320, and also the Bombardier Dash 8 and Bombardier Q400.
 The most prominent in the fleet are the Airbus A320 with 42 planes and the Boeing 737-800 with 41 planes.

-More information on Qantas Flight Attendant jobs and career availability with every other airline on this web site (plus others) can be viewed via our facebook page from post to post as news becomes available.
-You're also invited to view our Be a Flight Attendant today program for more information.
+For more information on the how to of Qantas Airlines Flight Attendant jobs and career availability with other airlines check out our facebook page from post to post as news becomes available.

 To the top of "qantas flight attendant"